How to Apply for a 26a Permit

 What happens after you submit your application?

 Once your application is received, we will review it to make sure it is complete and that the correct fee is included.
 TVA will contact you about your application, let you know if additional information is needed and will usually conduct a site visit as part of the review process.
 For minor construction activities we strive to issue permits within two months.
 By their nature, major construction activities are more complicated and take longer to review.
 We strive to issue these permits within three to four months.
-If the application is not complete or other delays occur, the review can take longer.
+If the application is not complete or other delays occur, the review will take longer.
 Other delays include modifications to the project after the application was submitted, potential impacts to sensitive resources or TVA’s programmatic interests (navigation, flood control, etc.) or unresolved violations and encroachments.
 Projects that require a land use agreement with TVA also take longer to issue.
 Some projects that are complex or involve substantial environmental or engineering issues may require the preparation of an Environmental Assessment or an Environmental Impact Statement.
 On these projects, TVA will meet with applicants to determine schedule and costs of project review.

 TVA Permitting Fees